Dire Need Status to Expedite Social Security Disability Claims

 If you fall under any of these categories, immediately notify the Social Security Disability hearing office or your attorney.
 This could save you valuable time and keep you from having to wait over a year for a disability hearing.

 For more information on Social Security Disability Benefits and Supplemental Security Income, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law has been helping Social Security claimants with their disability claims for over 30 years.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+Gardberg & Kemmerly, P.C. has been helping Social Security claimants with their disability claims for over 30 years.